Naso people

 The Naso or Teribe people (also Tjër Di) are an Indigenous people of Panama and Costa Rica.
 They primarily live in northwest Panama in the Bocas del Toro Province and Naso Tjër Di Comarca as well as in southern Costa Rica in the Puntarenas Province.
-There are roughly 3,500 people who belong to the Naso tribe.
-It is one of the few Indigenous groups or tribes that continues to have a monarchy.
+Some individuals can also be found in the Limón Province of Costa Rica.
+There are roughly 3,500 people who belong to the Naso people.
+It is one of the few Indigenous peoples currently governed through a monarchy.

 History

-The Naso people have traditionally occupied the mountainous jungle regions of western Bocas del Toro where they continue to identify with the lands along the river that became known in the Spanish speaking world as the Teribe or Tjër Di in Naso.
-‘Di’ means ‘water’ and 'Tjër' is their mythical “Grand-Mother” who was endowed by God with the secrets of botanical medicine.
+The Naso people have traditionally occupied the mountainous jungle regions that now form the Naso Tjër Di Comarca where they continue to identify with the lands along the river that became known in the Spanish speaking world as the Teribe or Tjër Di in Naso.
+Di means ‘water’ and Tjër is their mythical “Grand-Mother” who was endowed by God with the secrets of botanical medicine.
 Until as recently as three or four generations ago the Naso people led a remarkably autonomous existence.
 Dispersed among their clans and homesteads, and geographically isolated from most of the world, the Naso developed and nurtured their cultural self-sufficiency through the idiom and the institution of the family.

 Language

-The Naso people speak Teribe, though the majority also speak Spanish.
+The Naso people speak Naso, although all known speakers are bilingual in Spanish to some degree.

 Economy

-The Naso, who now live in the province of Bocas del Toro, Panama, are for the most part very poor subsistence farmers who supplement their earnings with the sale of the agricultural products (cocoa, oranges, plantains, etc.), animals (pigs, chickens, ducks, etc.), lumber (Cordia alliodora, Cedrela odorata, etc.) and some handicrafts which they transport to the relatively nearby city of Changuinola (population 30,000, two hours down river by raft or dugout canoe).
-While the Naso are isolated in geographic terms and receive few visitors to their communities, they are for the most part bilingual (Naso and Spanish), wear Western clothing, and many among them have converted to evangelical Protestant religions.
+The Naso people are for the most part subsistence farmers who supplement their earnings with the sale of the agricultural products (cocoa, oranges, plantains, etc.), animals (pigs, chickens, ducks, etc.), lumber (Cordia alliodora, Cedrela odorata, etc.) and some handicrafts which they transport to the relatively nearby city of Changuinola (population 30,000, two hours down river by raft or dugout canoe).
+While the Naso are isolated in geographic terms and receive few visitors to their communities, they are for the most part bilingual (Naso and Spanish), wear Western clothing, and many among them have converted to evangelical Protestant Christianity.

-The Costa Rica branch has been successful in gaining United Nations financial support to build tourism facilities including hostel/cabin housing with plumbing and improvement to trails.
+The Naso people in Costa Rica have been successful in gaining United Nations financial support to build tourism facilities including hostel/cabin housing with plumbing and improvement to trails.